wime12/freelatitude/README.md

 \<VOL UP>      KBD     KBDMXE     KEY    VOLUP    increase the volume
 \<VOL DOWN>    KBD     KBDMXE     KEY    VOLDOWN  decrease the volume
 -------------  ------  ---------  -----  -------  -----------------------------------

+Note that there are keys that do not have a description.
+They apparently do not have a predefined meaning.
+So they are free.
+I use them to blank the screen or switch the wifi off.

+Also there are the notifications about the state of the keyboard backlight brightness.
+An implementation of an OSD display might use these, for example.